sanderdevries/sanderdevries.github.io/_pages/publications.md

 <a href="https://sanderdevries.github.io/intGenML.pdf" style="color: black;">Working paper</a>.

 <p align="justify">
-"On the Biological Drivers of Intergenerational Mobility: Evidence from Children of Same-Sex Couples", with Erik Plug."
+"On the Biological Drivers of Intergenerational Mobility: Evidence from Children of Same-Sex Couples", with Erik Plug.
 <p align="justify">

 <p align="justify">